 Presentations may be given to a large group, small group or individually.

-Our classrooms are fully equipped with traditional Montessori Elementary and Middle School materials.
-Our classrooms are a child centered environment that reflects beauty, simplicity, and order.
-It is designed to welcome students, encourage them to interact with the people and objects in the environment, and helps them to develop physically, intellectually, and socially.
+Our classrooms are fully equipped with traditional Montessori Elementary materials.
+They are child centered environments that reflects beauty, simplicity, and order.
+Each classroom is designed to welcome students, encourage them to interact with the people and objects in the environment, and helps them to develop physically, intellectually, and socially.

-The Montessori trained Elementary and Middle School teacher acts as a guide, observing, monitoring, and presenting material when appropriate.
+The Montessori trained Elementary teacher acts as a guide, observing, monitoring, and presenting material when appropriate.
 The maximum number of children per class is limited to 15, so each student is given opportunities for individual interactions with their teacher.

 The 3-year age span in each classroom contributes to the idea of creating a miniature society for the children to be a part of where they are encouraged to form the rules for the class and be respectful of everyone’s needs.
-The younger children are motivated by the older students and the older ones are helpful to the younger children.
+The younger children are motivated by the older students and the older students act as mentors to the younger children.
 By working and being accepted as part of a community, the children develop a positive self-esteem at an early age.

 “The children learn from one another and throw themselves into the work with enthusiasm and delight.
 This atmosphere of quiet activity develops a fellow- feeling, an attitude of mutual aid, and most wonderful of all an intelligent interest on the part of the older children in the progress of their younger companions.”
 Maria Montessori